 Request for exception to policy

-Students requesting an exception to university academic rules (e.g., period 3 drop or requesting an additional drop) should contact their academic adviser and submit the completed petition and documentation materials to the College of Human Sciences Exception Committee.
-Materials submitted to the committee are typically reviewed within one week of submission.
+Students requesting an exception to university academic rules (e.g., period 3 drop or withdrawal, requesting an additional drop) should contact their academic adviser who will assist them in submitting a petition to the College of Human Sciences Student Services Office.
+The petition and documentation materials will be reviewed by the Director of Human Sciences Student Services and two other representatives from the Student Services Office.
+Submitted materials are typically reviewed within one week of submission.
 Retroactive drops or other administrative changes have a one year time frame limit.
 For example, if a student is requesting a drop of one course from spring 2019, they must submit a request by the end of spring 2020.

 Students wishing to request an exception to policy should contact their College of Human Sciences academic adviser to begin the process.
 Not sure who your adviser is?
 See the adviser directory, or visit your AccessPlus account.

-Please not that the request for an "out of term" withdraw is overseen at the University level.
+Please note that the request for an "out of term" withdraw is overseen at the University level.
 For more information, see the out of term withdraw website.

 Students requesting to withdraw from Iowa State University should reference the University Registrar website.
 Resources include an action check list for students to follow if pursuing a withdrawal, links to appropriate forms, withdrawal options to consider, and what happens after withdrawing from the University.